isomerpages/dis-dotc/_our-products/Products/Trackr.md

 </div>
 <p></p>
 <p>Trackr is an essential tool that equips government users to efficiently
-manage and track their operational metrics and resources.
-Its powerful features—ranging from real-time tracking and streamlined activity management to automated computations and intuitive monitoring views—make it a cornerstone for improving productivity and decision-making in the public sector.</p>
+manage and track their operational metrics.
+Its powerful features—ranging from real-time tracking and simplified activity management to automated computations and intuitive monitoring views—make it a cornerstone for improving productivity and decision-making in the public sector.</p>
 <p>By reducing manual efforts and enhancing data accessibility, Trackr enables
 public servants to focus on delivering impactful results for their communities.
 Whether you are just beginning or an experienced user, adopting Trackr